AlestackOverglow/doubleclick-fixer/README.md

 - Configurable time threshold between clicks
 - Work in the background via the system tray
 - Automatically save settings
-- Start with Windows (must be added manually)
+- Start with Windows (disabled by default)

 ## System requirements